farukbulbul/stock_price_indicator/capstone_project_proposal.md

 #### 3- Constructing the Model

-I would like to try 3-4 regression algorithms like Logistic Regression, SVM, RVM, Deep Forest etc. to data alternatives constructed with the work flow step 1 and normalized at step 2.
-I am not sure about train/test ratio.
+I would like to try SVM and LSTM to data alternatives constructed with the work flow step 1 and normalized at step 2.
 The principle I must follow is not to test the trained data.
 I will try to evaluate the performance by RMSE and choose best performing method to serve ui.
+I am planning to apply %80-%20 train-test ratio.

 #### 4- Building UI for user experience